eheimer/openworld_api/README.md

 - should contain all database logic for retrieval of records, associations, etc.
+- should generally only be used by the service(s) in their own module

 #### Entities

 - should contain entity definitions only
 - no logic of any kind
+- database cascading should be avoided, logic should be placed in subscribers instead

 ### Entities and DTO notes